 How Does Citizens Bank Compare to Other Student Lenders?

-Discover and Wells Fargo are both strong competitors of Citizens Bank, as they offer multiple options for borrowers facing financial difficulties post-graduation.
-However, Citizens Bank has lower starting APRs, more repayment plans and lends to all four-year Title IV institutions, while these lenders only lend to borrowers from schools with an existing lender relationship.
+Wells Fargo is a strong competitors of Citizens Bank, as it offers multiple options for borrowers facing financial difficulties post-graduation.
+However, Citizens Bank has lower starting APRs, more repayment plans and lends to all four-year Title IV institutions, while Wells Fargo only lends to borrowers from schools with an existing lender relationship.